 National Service in post-WW2 Britain

-This page introduces personal recollections of National Service as it was generally understood in 1940s, 50s and 60s Britain, i.e. as a period of conscription into the armed forces for young men as a safeguard against more wars.
-It was essentially in three phases: basic training; job training and actual work, although there was usually some merging between them.
+This page introduces personal recollections of National Service as it was generally understood in post-war 1940s, 50s and 60s Britain, i.e. as a period of conscription into the armed forces for young men as a safeguard against more wars.
 It lasted from 1949 to 1963.
-All the pages in this National Service section were written by men who actually experienced it first-hand.
+All the following pages in this section - were written by men who actually experienced National Service first-hand in the various branches of the armed forces.

 'National Service' as I understood it as a teenager in 1950s Britain meant that when boys were 18 years old they had to spend two years training in the armed forces.
 This was conscription, i.e. it was legally enforced, rather than voluntary.
 It was deeply resented - even though the need for it was clear, following the events of World War Two.
 It was seen as a serious disruption to boys' continuing education and career development and something that would be distinctly unpleasant.
 While I was a teenager, the hope seemed to be all around me that National Service would end before it would affect my age group.
 In fact it didn't, not that it affected me, as a girl.